-The Island War game system is a simulation of World War II ground combat in the Pacific Theater.
-Each game in the system represents a clash between American and Japanese forces on one of the many Pacific islands.
-The playing pieces represent the actual units which participated in the battles, and the map represents the actual terrain over which those units fought.
+The WestWall game system is an operational simulation of the battles on the frontiers of the Reich in 1944-45.
+Each game in the system represents a clash between the German Army and the American and British Armies, which had pursued it across France to the barrier of the WestWall fortifications.
+The Playing Pieces represent the actual units which participated in the battles and the maps represent the actual terrain over which those units fought.
 Two rules folders are provided.
-The first contains Standard Rules. which are common to all the games in the Island War system.
-The second folder contains Exclusive Rules for each game in the system, and the Initial Deployment and Reinforcement Rules.
+The first contains Standard Rules. which are common to all the games in the WestWall system.
+The second folder contains Exclusive Rules for each game in the system and the Initial Deployment and Reinforcement Rules.

-The game has been designed to insure maximum playablity and maximum reality (in that order).
+The game has been designed to insure maximum playability and maximum reality (in that order).
 In order to achieve these goals, the physical components, as well as the game rules, have been designed to make the game easier to understand and play.
-The components include a smaller, more compact playing map, never more than a hundred playing pieces, and standardized rules.
+The components include a smaller, more compact playing map, never more than a hundred playing pieces and standardized rules.

 The standardization makes it easier for the gamer to go from one game to another within the series.
-It also enables the games' designers to concentrate on the realism aspect of the games.
-(The standardization generally takes care of any playability problems.)
+It also enables the games' designers to concentrate on the realism aspect of the games (the standardization generally takes care of any playability problems).